 So far, the series consists of:

-- Hildafolk (originally published in 2010, and then reprinted in 2015 as Hilda and the Troll)
+- Hilda and the Troll (originally published on November 14, 2010 as Hildafolk, and then reprinted in 2015 as Hilda and the Troll.
+Contains 2 stories)

 - Hilda and the Bird Parade (published in 2012)